Ranbir Singh of Jind: Personal life

 He caused controversy when marrying a Belgian-Romanian woman named Olive Monalescu; Lord Curzon was the Viceroy of India at the time.
 He did not like this clandestine marriage.
 Ranbir Singh told Curzon frankly that the marriage was none of his concern.
 Curzon stated that Olive shall never get the title of ‘Maharani of Jind’ and it was so.
 Olive later took divorce from Ranbir Singh in 1928 and proceeded to London and settled there with her daughter Dorothy, who later committed suicide.

-Much like Maharaja Bhupinder Singh of Patiala, Maharaja Ranbir Singh was also an extravagant womanizer and philanderer.
-He was interested in dogs and he had the best kennels in India, which many European and British aristocrats used to visit.
+Maharaja Ranbir Singh was also a womanizer and philanderer.
+He was interested in dogs and he had many kennels in India, which many European aristocrats^{[who?]} used to visit.

 Singh married five times, first to Dhelma Kaur, then to Jaswant Kaur (née Olive Monalescu), the daughter of a Romanian barber, third to Deepkumar Kaur and fourth to Gurcharan Kaur.
 He had 12 children, five sons and seven daughters: